Mickey Merrick

 About My Family

 My amazing wife, Vicky, and I met in Mt.
-Prospect, Il., and were married on July 31, 1982; this year we will celebrate 39 years of marriage!
-We have three adult children and six grandchildren with another on the way.
+Prospect, Illinois, and were married on July 31, 1982.
+This year, we will celebrate 44 years of marriage!
+We have three adult children and seven grandchildren.

-Vicky has been a registered nurse for 42 years, serving 28 of those years at VA hospitals.
-Vicky and I have been in the ministry together for more than 35 years in Illinois, Oklahoma and Arkansas.
+Vicky served the Lord as a registered nurse for 42 years, serving 28 of those years at VA hospitals.
+She retired from her nursing career in December, 2022.
+Vicky and I have been in the ministry together for more than 40 years in Illinois, Oklahoma, and Arkansas.

 I have served in the pastorate in three churches, in Christian elementary and secondary education, and as a clinical hospital chaplain.
-Vicky has used her gifts in music, teaching and hospitality to enhance the ministries we have been part of.
+Vicky has used her gifts in music, teaching, and hospitality to enhance the ministries we have been part of.
+God had been so faithful to our family and us all these years.
+He has never failed us or let us down.

 About My Ministry

-I have had the privilege of serving as an SBC chaplain for more than 16 years at the VA hospital in Fayetteville, Ark.
-I have served as a mental health chaplain, a medical-surgical floor chaplain and an ICU chaplain, with the majority of my ministry focused on hospice-palliative care.
-As a chaplain, I have the privilege of having an open door into people's lives when they are suffering with pain, anxiety, fearfulness, disease, loss of ability, loss of health and loss of life.
+I have had the privilege of serving as an SBC chaplain for going on 20 years at the VA hospital in Fayetteville, Arkansas.
+I have served as a mental health chaplain, a medical-surgical floor chaplain, and an ICU chaplain.
+Most of my ministry focused on hospice and palliative care.
+As a chaplain, I have the privilege of having an open door into people’s lives when they are suffering with pain, anxiety, depression, fearfulness, disease, addictions, loss of ability, loss of health, and loss of life.

-It has been amazing over the years to see GOD set up divine appointments, where He has me show up right at the moment a veteran's heart is ready to hear the Word of GOD, and he or she accepts the truth of GOD and repents and turns to Him.
-I have opportunities to bring encouragement, comfort and hope to those who are struggling and hurting.
+It has been amazing over the years to see God set up divine appointments, where He has me show up right at the moment a veteran’s heart is ready to hear the Word of God, and he or she accepts the truth of God, repents, and turns to Him.
+I have opportunities to bring encouragement, comfort, and hope to those who are struggling and hurting.

 SBC Chaplaincy